 No one wants conflict in their marriage.
 We’re all searching for stability in our relationships.
 But, particularly now, that’s a hard ask.
-We’re all overworked, made more prickly by mounting bills, the messiness of remote work, and the worry we feel for our friends and loved ones.
+We’re all overworked, made more prickly by mounting bills, the messiness of remote work, and the stress of raising kids.
 This means we’re all bound to bark at one another, to have interactions that end with rolled eyes or dagger-sharp stares.
 None of this is news.
 Every interaction in a relationship can’t — and shouldn’t be — positive.
 Disagreements and arguments are necessary.
 However, there is a big component that leads to a happy marriage, a magic formula of sorts that you can employ to keep the relationship more properly balanced.
 Known as the 5:1 ratio, it holds the key to a stronger marriage.

 Dr. John M. Gottman, the world-renowned therapist and relationship expert, devised the 5:1 ratio after years of research and identified it as a key aspect of healthy relationships.
 It goes like this: for every one negative interaction, you need to engage in five positive ones.
 So, if you suddenly lash out at your partner because the dishes aren’t done, then you need to take the time to do five positive things to tip the scales back to the positive side.
 Gottman has also noted that 5:1 is an excellent litmus test.
 If a couple finds themselves at, say, 2:3 ratio, the relationship is troubled.
 If they hit 1:1, then things are not looking great.

-“It is important to remember the 5:1 ratio because it will help you and your partner stay together,” says Michelle Devani, a relationship expert and the founder of lovedevani.com.
+“It is important to remember the 5:1 ratio because it will help you and your partner stay together,” says Michelle Devani, a relationship expert and the founder of Love Devani.
 “If you know how to overcome negative interactions with positive interactions, you will have a happy, healthy, and lasting relationship.”

 - How often are you taking your partner and your marriage for granted?